kailash-manasarovar/statement/docs/timeline/2023/january.md

 - I ask for a full blood work up including kidney analysis.
 - They send blood and urine to the lab in Alicante, except when the results come back I see they skipped the kidney tests.
 - I ask why.
-- The GP doesn't know and doesn't offer another solution or to repeat the test.
+- The Argentinian GP doesn't know and doesn't offer another solution or to repeat the test.
 - He does organize a scan for me.
 - I go along and another doctor at the clinic performs a scan on my abdomen.
 - I've never experienced anything like it!